 Esthetically, teeth will gradually look shorter or broken down due to the loss of damaged enamel.
-In severe cases the lower third of the face appears smaller than it used to be.
-Masticatory function is often compromised as teeth surfaces are not as effective as they used to be.
+In severe cases, the lower third of the face appears smaller than it used to be.
+The masticatory function is often compromised as teeth surfaces are not as effective as they used to be.
 Muscles around jaws and neck can appear rigid and painful for some patients and occasionally Temporomandibular Disorders (TMD) are observed in conjunction with excessive teeth wear.

 Worn Dentition Before Treatment